Protected Object

 3. The filtered requests are forwarded to your backend servers.

-4. The server processes the request and returns a response to the user.
+4. The server processes the requests and returns responses to the users.

 You can also specify the protocol used to access the backend servers: HTTP (port 80) or HTTPS (port 443).

-To add a backend server, click the Add Backend button and fill in the form:
+To add a backend server, click the Add Backend button and fill out the form:

-• IP Address – The backend server address that will receive filtered traffic.
+IP Address – The backend server address that will receive the filtered traffic.

-• Backend Port – The port where filtered traffic is forwarded (may match the domain port or differ).
+Backend Port – The port where filtered traffic is forwarded (may match or differ from the domain port).

 • Balance – For load-balanced servers (default).

-• Backup – For failover servers (used only if primary servers are unavailable).
+• Backup – For failover servers (used only if the primary servers are unavailable).

-• Weight – Determines traffic distribution (higher weight = more requests).
+Weight – Defines how traffic is distributed (higher weight = more requests).

 Example:

-With three servers weighted 5, 1, and 1, out of 7 requests:
+With three servers weighted 5, 1, and 1, out of seven requests:

 Toggle HTTPS to ON if using port 443.

 After completing the form, click Add.
-You can later modify backend settings via the Settings button.
+You can later modify backend settings using the Settings button.

 Added objects will appear in the table.
 Using the buttons on the right side of each row, you can modify or delete a backend server.